RayBB/openlibrary-docs/Using-Managed-Labels-to-Track-Issues.md

 ## Close

+Issues typically lead to pull requests to modify the repo in order to resolve the bug.
 It is considered good form, immediately prior to closing a bug, to add a label indicating if it was closed for any of the following reasons.

 Color|Label|Description